cliffxuan/minikin/README.md

 <p align="center">
   <a href="https://minik.in"><img width="240" height="240" src="./static/logo.png"></a>
 </p>
-Minikin is a url shortner built in Python using asyncio.
+Minikin is a url shortener built in Python with asyncio.
 It's small in footprint, performant with little resources and yet can scale up big.

 ## How to use